 The streets will be covered in festive Christmas lights and decorations up until mid-January.
 Walk the streets and feel the Christmas magic.

 One of the big perks of visiting Paris in the winter is the sales after the holidays.
 You will find signs in the shop windows big and small announcing sales.
 The best merchandise starts at the beginning of the sales and gets picked over.
 Discounts start small and get bigger as the merchandise goes.
-I have gotten some great deals on bedding items and clothing.
 This is a great time to shop for your favorite brands and find bargains at the higher-end shops.

 Typically Parisian parks can be filled with tourists and locals which can be a bit overwhelming on the weekends.
 The parks are filled with locals and fewer tourists in the winter months.
 Make sure to bundle up with a pair of gloves, a hat, and a scarf.
 You will need it!
 Temperatures can get quite cold in the winter months and the damp air makes it feel colder.